 Eastcotts Parish consists of the villages of Cotton End and Shortstown, and the hamlets of Harrowden and Herring's Green.
 It is situated to the south-east of Bedford, where the A600 road used to run through it.
 Eastcotts is one of the oldest parishes, created in 1894.
-It boasts two village halls, a Baptist Church, one pub, two schools, two huge airship sheds which can be seen for miles around, Shocott Spring - a new woodland created as part of the Forest of Marston Vale - and has Elstow Brook running through the northern end.
+It boasts two village halls, a Baptist Church, one pub, two schools, two huge airship sheds which can be seen for miles around, Shocott Spring - a woodland created as part of the Forest of Marston Vale - and has Elstow Brook running through the northern end.
 There are 6 farms in the parish, as well as the established Exeter Wood.
-The total number of people on the electoral roll in December 2016 is 3,110: 650 in Cotton End and 2460 in Shortstown and Harrowden.
-Eastcotts is expanding with the Bellway's development where the A600 has been diverted around the newly build part of the developement encompassing the new build into the heart of Shortstown.
+The total number of people on the electoral roll in December 2018 is 3,468: 630 in Cotton End and 2838 in Shortstown and Harrowden.
+Eastcotts is expanding with the Bellway's development where the A600 has been diverted and now runs between the phases 1, 2 & 3 of the new build of Shortstown.

 Eastcotts Parish Council Notice of Conclusion of Audit 31st March 2019